Open all

 Where?

-Down a long drive tucked off the A420, St Hugh’s is about 25 minutes from both Oxford and Swindon – each are an hour’s train journey to central London.
-The school’s Jacobean main building, once the family home of actor David Niven, sits front and centre, with modern classrooms and additions to the back.
-Hats off to the groundspeople – this is one of the tidiest, most immaculately kept schools we’ve been to.
+Down a long drive tucked off the A420, St Hugh’s is about 25 minutes from Oxford and Swindon, which are an hour’s train journey from central London.
+The school’s Jacobean main building – once the family home of actor David Niven – makes for a serious first impression.

 Head